-This summer, the Nasher Sculpture Center will present a major exhibition of the work of British sculptor Phyllida Barlow.
-Barlow employs commonplace materials—wood, plaster, concrete, cardboard, and strips of colorful cloth or tape—in extraordinary, monumental, ramshackle, hand-built structures that expound a dizzying array of novel sculptural forms.
-Towering, bulky accumulations of matter “elbow their way into the room,” as the artist puts it, filling the space and looming over viewers.
+The Nasher Sculpture Center presented a major exhibition of the work of British sculptor Phyllida Barlow in the summer of 2015.
+Barlow employed commonplace materials—wood, plaster, concrete, cardboard, and strips of colorful cloth or tape—in extraordinary, monumental, ramshackle, hand-built structures that expounded a dizzying array of novel sculptural forms.
+Towering, bulky accumulations of matter “elbowed their way into the room,” as the artist puts it, filling the space and looming over viewers.

-Recent projects at the Tate Britain in London and the New Museum in New York have showcased the prodigious talents of the now 70-year-old Barlow, who, after a distinguished teaching career at the Slade School of Art in London, is finally enjoying the broad international recognition her work has long deserved.
+Projects at the Tate Britain in London and the New Museum in New York showcased the prodigious talents of the now 70-year-old Barlow, who, after a distinguished teaching career at the Slade School of Art in London, finally enjoyed broad international recognition.

-Her exhibition at the Nasher will feature new work inspired by, and created for, the unique spaces of its galleries.
-Like several of Barlow’s recent projects, these new works will challenge accepted notions of sculpture, blurring the line between constructed form (sculpture) and constructed environment (architecture), and providing a powerful counterpoint to the refined surroundings of the Nasher’s Renzo Piano-designed building.
-More than simply a presentation of unique objects, the distinct sculptures in Barlow’s installations create a coherent, if varied, environment, linking to one another through materials, method of fabrication, or color palette.
+Her exhibition at the Nasher featured new work inspired by, and created for, the unique spaces of its galleries.
+Like several of Barlow’s recent projects, these works challenged accepted notions of sculpture, blurring the line between constructed form (sculpture) and constructed environment (architecture), and providing a powerful counterpoint to the refined surroundings of the Nasher’s Renzo Piano-designed building.
+More than simply a presentation of unique objects, Barlow’s installations created a coherent, if varied, environment, linking to one another through materials, method of fabrication, or color palette.